Netflix/falcor/documentation/jsongraph.md

 ### Error

-An Error is a JSON object with a “$type” key that has a value of “error” and a ”value” key that contains an error that occured while executing a JSON Graph operation.
+An Error is a JSON object with a "$type" key that has a value of "error" and a "value" key that contains an error that occured while executing a JSON Graph operation.

 ~~~js
 { $type: "error", value: "The request timed out." }